hellohaptik/docs_haptik/docs/bot-builder/basic/introduction.md

 On **Conversation Studio**, you can create a bot i.e. formulate different conversation flows.
 Instead of creating bots on your own, our Conversation Studio gives you a framework and components to build the bot without much effort.
 We can broadly classify the bot building process in these 5 steps -

-- Smart Skills
+- Choosing required Smart Skills
 - Conversation Design
 - Bot Building
-- Configurations
+- Bot Configurations
 - Quality Assessment
 - Go-Live

-### Smart Skills
+### Choosing required Smart Skills

-Haptik has a varied array of Smart Skills which are highly curated, configurable and efficient conversational journeys.
+Conversation Studio tool has a varied array of Smart Skills which are highly curated, configurable and efficient conversational journeys.
+These journeys have been created using the learnings of billions of conversations taken place on the platform.
 These Smart Skills form a sturdy baseline for the use-case of your IVA.

-Using Smart Skills will -
+**Using Smart Skills will** -

 - Significantly improve the development time of your IVA
 - They are thoroughly researched user journeys which require minimal altercation
 - Aid in implementing your first use-case within 4 clicks

-You can explore more about implementing Smart Skills by [clicking here](https://docs.haptik.ai/bot-builder/basic/smartskills).
+You can explore more about implementing Smart Skills by clicking [**here**](https://docs.haptik.ai/bot-builder/basic/smartskills).

 ### Designing Conversations